• Skip to primary navigation

 9. Portland Farmers Market

-And even bigger food scene is at the Portland Farmers Market at Portland State University, also held on Saturdays.
+An even bigger food scene is at the Portland Farmers Market at Portland State University, also held on Saturdays.
 This year-round market has over 140 vendors and farmers.
-Due to Covid-19, the live music and chef demos are on pause.
-There are other famers markets around Portland, but this is the biggest and the only one that goes all year.
+There are other farmers markets around Portland, but this is the biggest and the only one that goes all year.

 10. Columbia Gorge Hiking